Financial, political instability in Italy threatens fresh chaos for Europe

 Some 5 billion euros of junior debt is outstanding at BMPS and Renzi fears political and public turmoil if thousands more people are ruined because Rome has to follow stringent EU rules.

-Opposition parties have raised the specter of a new sovereign debt crisis and Italian government borrowing costs edged higher on Tuesday because of the banking travails.
+Opposition parties have raised the spectre of a new sovereign debt crisis and Italian government borrowing costs edged higher on Tuesday because of the banking travails.

 "The crisis in the Italian banking sector could have similar political consequences to those following the explosion of the spread on Italian sovereign debt in 2011," said Renato Brunetta, parliamentary party leader of Forza Italia (Go Italy!) party.